to the new Union County Genealogical Society website, a work in progress. Check back with us often as new information will be added by our volunteers.

 UCGS meets on the 4th Monday of each month except December at 6:00 PM in the Genealogy Room at the Matilda Gibson Memorial Library located at 200 West Howard Street in Creston, Iowa.
 For information on additional educational opportunities in genealogical research, check out our Events page.

-First Saturday Workshops
+First Saturday Seminars

 Follow us on our Facebook page to receive timely updates about genealogical activities and our society.
 You don't have to be a member of Facebook to view our page, but Facebook requires you to be a member to post comments.